mojolicious/server-starter/README.md

   file description passing (like windows), or servers that can't reuse sockets passed as file descriptors.

+  Note that when using this option the module does not avoid the race condition mentioned in the [Description](#description) paragraph.
+The option exists just because it would allow your colaborators to be able to run your tests in Windows platforms without needing to switch to WSL.

   Just as an example, suppose you have a simple js server that will listen in a port passed as a parameter:

 ```js